louisdm31/undercover_game/README.md

 The players are grouped into three teams:
 * Civilians.
 A majority of players are civilians.
 * Undercovers.
 A small minority of players are undercover.
-* Mr. White, which is always a single player.
+* One player is chosen to be Mr. White.

 The app assigns a certain word to each civilian and a different word to each undercover.
 No word is assigned to Mr. White.